libamtrack/library/trunk/tools/webgui/AmtrackService/README.txt

 SHORT VERSION:
 ==============

+REQUIREMENTS:

+- Local installation of Google Web Toolkit (GWT).
+IMPORTANT: You should use GWT SDK directly downloaded from Google's webpage instead of GWT from you distributions repository.
+- Installation of packages 'ant' and 'junit'

 1. Compile all wrappers (see README.txt file in system directory).

-2. Go to directory containing ant configuration (build.xml file) Adjust paths in  build.xml file (GWT installation and junit).
+2. Go to directory containing ant configuration (build.xml file) Adjust paths in  build.xml file (GWT installation (1x) and junit (3x!)).

 Clean workspace by typing: